Respiratory acidosis: Acute

 Acute respiratory acidosis occurs when an abrupt failure of ventilation occurs.
-This failure in ventilation may be caused by depression of the central respiratory center by cerebral disease or drugs, inability to ventilate adequately due to neuromuscular disease (e.g., myasthenia gravis, amyotrophic lateral sclerosis, Guillain–Barré syndrome, muscular dystrophy), or airway obstruction related to asthma or chronic obstructive pulmonary disease (COPD) exacerbation.
+This failure in ventilation may be caused by depression of the central respiratory center by cerebral disease or drugs, inability to ventilate adequately due to neuromuscular disease (such as myasthenia gravis, amyotrophic lateral sclerosis, Guillain–Barré syndrome, muscular dystrophy), or airway obstruction related to asthma or chronic obstructive pulmonary disease (COPD) exacerbation.

 Chronic

 Chronic respiratory acidosis may be secondary to many disorders, including COPD.
 Hypoventilation in COPD involves multiple mechanisms, including decreased responsiveness to hypoxia and hypercapnia, increased ventilation-perfusion mismatch leading to increased dead space ventilation, and decreased diaphragm function secondary to fatigue and hyperinflation.

-Chronic respiratory acidosis also may be secondary to obesity hypoventilation syndrome (i.e., Pickwickian syndrome), neuromuscular disorders such as amyotrophic lateral sclerosis, and severe restrictive ventilatory defects as observed in interstitial lung disease and thoracic deformities.
+Chronic respiratory acidosis also may be secondary to obesity hypoventilation syndrome (Pickwickian syndrome), neuromuscular disorders such as amyotrophic lateral sclerosis, and severe restrictive ventilatory defects as observed in interstitial lung disease and thoracic deformities.

 Lung diseases that primarily cause abnormality in alveolar gas exchange usually do not cause hypoventilation but tend to cause stimulation of ventilation and hypocapnia secondary to hypoxia.
 Hypercapnia only occurs if severe disease or respiratory muscle fatigue occurs.

 Physiological response

 Mechanism

 Metabolism rapidly generates a large quantity of volatile acid (H_{2}CO_{3}) and nonvolatile acid.
 The metabolism of fats and carbohydrates leads to the formation of a large amount of CO_{2}.
 The CO_{2} combines with H_{2}O to form carbonic acid (H_{2}CO_{3}).
 The lungs normally excrete the volatile fraction through ventilation, and acid accumulation does not occur.
 A significant alteration in ventilation that affects elimination of CO_{2} can cause a respiratory acid-base disorder.
-The PaCO_{2} is maintained within a range of 35–45 mm Hg in normal states.
+The PaCO_{2} is maintained within a range of 35–45 mmHg in normal states.

 Alveolar ventilation is under the control of the respiratory center, which is located in the pons and the medulla.
 Ventilation is influenced and regulated by chemoreceptors for PaCO_{2}, PaO_{2}, and pH located in the brainstem, and in the aortic and carotid bodies as well as by neural impulses from lung stretch receptors and impulses from the cerebral cortex.
 Failure of ventilation quickly increases the PaCO_{2}.

 In acute respiratory acidosis, compensation occurs in 2 steps.